imseandavis/Presentations/2018/AtlantaCodeCamp/README.md

 ## Introduction
-This repo contains the source code for a simple demonstration of my 2018 Azure In The ATL presentation on ARM Resource Manager Templates.
+This repo contains the source code for a simple demonstration of my 2018 Atlanta Code Camp presentation on ARM Resource Manager Templates.
 The purpose of this project is to educate anyone interested in Azure to learn more about Resource Manager and Templates.

 ## Presentation
 Slides from the presentation can be found [here](ARM-Presentation.pdf)